Doubt can be the catalyst for real faith! Don’t try to hide yours.

 God is not offended by our doubt.
 God designed us to seek truth, that we might grow in our knowledge of Him.
 So why do we feel that it’s bad, if not wrong, to question God, the Bible, and even our particular church’s stance on an issue?

-We can all come up with lots of reasons for not wanting to ask the big questions, says Ann Sullivan, the author of Permission to Doubt: One Woman’s Journey into a Thinking Faith.
+We can all come up with reasons for not wanting to ask the big questions, says Ann Sullivan, the author of Permission to Doubt: One Woman’s Journey into a Thinking Faith.
 We don’t want to appear vulnerable or confused.
 We were taught that our inquiries are a sign of disrespect or unbelief.
 We are afraid our faith will buckle under the bright lights of interrogation.
 And some of us, she adds, sidestep investigation altogether, just to make sure God doesn’t get mad at us.
 “But if God is really God,” she queries, “how could He ever be threatened by us?
 If our faith is rooted in truth and our ability to reason is a gift from God, shouldn’t He be able to handle any question we come up with?”

 Her question gets at the heart of the matter, doesn’t it?
 Some of us hide or ignore our doubts because we’re not sure God can handle our daring to ask questions.
 Trusting God is rough stuff for people taught that God is easily angered and delights in thumping them on the head.